eonist/eonist.github.io/_posts/2019-03-17-Programmatic-mac-app.md

-My notes on programatic macOS app<!--more-->.
-This code creates a pure programatic setup w/o storyboard ~~(Uncheck use storyboard when you create the project)~~ Since Xcode 11.2 you have to tick use XIB
+My notes on programatic macOS app<!--more-->

+- This code creates a pure programatic setup w/o storyboard
+- ~~(Uncheck use storyboard when you create the project)~~ 🚫
+- Since Xcode 11.2 you have to tick use XIB ✅

 ### The code: